MjeedM/IoT-Tsak-1-2/README.md

 # Speech-to-Text
-IoT Task 1: Speech to Text in Arabic language using JavaScript.
+IoT Task 1: HTML page that provides Speech to Text in Arabic language using JavaScript.
 ## Technologies Used
 - Web APIs
 ## Resources